-4.3 C: Pure gas accretion (brown region)
+4.3 C: pure gas accretion (brown region)

 We consider the scenario where white dwarf pollution occurs when asteroids scattered interior to the Roche limit are disrupted.
 If the equilibrium temperature interior to the Roche limit is sufficiently high, dust will sublimate as it is released.
-This occurs for the hottest white dwarfs ($T > 20,000$ K for $T{\rm in} = 1,400 \,\rm K$), where dust can only survive interior to the Roche limit, for example for those hot white dwarfs with infrared excesses, if it is protected from the stellar radiation by its optical depth or gas partial pressure.
+This occurs for the hottest white dwarfs ($T > 20\,000\,\mathrm{K}$ for $T\mathrm{in} = 1400\,\mathrm{K}$), where dust can only survive interior to the Roche limit, e.g. for those hot white dwarfs with infrared excesses, if it is protected from the stellar radiation by its optical depth or gas partial pressure.
 Thus, the hottest white dwarfs with an infrared excess are likely to have optically thick dust.
-We hypothesise that the optical depth of the dust released during the disruption of a planetesimal may depend on the quantity of dust released, as well as the manner in which the disruption proceeds, in particular, how rapidly the dust spreads out, leading to white dwarfs with, and without, dust (infrared excesses).
+We hypothesize that the optical depth of the dust released during the disruption of a planetesimal may depend on the quantity of dust released, as well as the manner in which the disruption proceeds, in particular how rapidly the dust spreads out, leading to white dwarfs with, and without, dust (infrared excesses).
 The exact location of this zone depends on the composition of the dust, which determines the temperature at which it sublimates.
-If 900K is sufficient, this zone could extend to stars as cool as 13,000K, whereas if only 1,400K is sufficient, this zone starts at 20,000K, as shown on Fig. 9.
+If 900 K is sufficient, this zone could extend to stars as cool as 13 000 K, whereas if only 1400 K is sufficient, this zone starts at 20 000 K, as shown on Fig. 9.

-The accretion of a viscous gas disc proceeds rapidly, depending on the exact parameters of the disc, in particular how actively the disc accretes via the magneto-rotational instability (MRI).
-The fact that pollution is observed in such a large number of hot white dwarfs with short sinking timescales may require the gas to be replenished, for example, via the disruption of further large fragments.
+The accretion of a viscous gas disc proceeds rapidly, depending on the exact parameters of the disc, in particular how actively the disc accretes via the magnetorotational instability (MRI).
+The fact that pollution is observed in such a large number of hot white dwarfs with short sinking time-scales may require the gas to be replenished, e.g. via the disruption of further large fragments.

-4.4 D: Enhanced accretion (red region)
+4.4 D: enhanced accretion (red region)

-It is difficult to explain the absence of an infrared excess for warm white dwarfs (plotted in red for $12,000 < T < 20,000\text{K}$), with high accretion rates ($\dot{M} > 10^7 \text{gs}^{-1}$).
+It is difficult to explain the absence of an infrared excess for warm white dwarfs (plotted in red for $12\,000 < T < 20\,000$ K), with high accretion rates ($\dot{M} > 10^7 \text{ g s}^{-1}$).
 Optically thin dust discs could remain hidden from observations, but would struggle to sustain the observed accretion rates via PR-drag alone.
-One possibility is that these objects have a different composition such that dust sublimates at lower temperatures, and this region no longer exists (i.e. the red region is swamped by the brown region for $T{in} = 900$ K).
+One possibility is that these objects have a different composition such that dust sublimates at lower temperatures, and this region no longer exists (i.e. the red region is swamped by the brown region for $T{\rm in} = 900$ K).
 Another possibility is that the high accretion rates in this region are enhanced in an undetected optically thin dust disc by the presence of gas.
 Rafikov (2011b) and Metzger et al. (2012) suggested a runaway mechanism to enhance accretion rates resulting from drag forces due to gas released by sublimation of dust at the disc inner edge.
-Such dust, however, would produce a detectable infrared excess, as for optically thin discs, there is insufficient gas released for this mechanism to occur (Metzger et al. 2012).
-Jura (2008) and Xu & Jura (2012) suggest that gas might be released following high velocity collisions between disrupted bodies or fragments, or sputtering of fragments incident onto a preexisting dust disc.
-This gas could enhance accretion rates in an undetected optically thin dust disc, or itself be accreted directly onto the star.
-Gas has been observed for a handful of white dwarfs which generally have high accretion rates and large infrared excesses (Farihi 2016).
+Such dust, however, would produce a detectable infrared excess; as for optically thin discs, there is insufficient gas released for this mechanism to occur (Metzger et al. 2012).
+Jura (2008) and Xu & Jura (2012) suggest that gas might be released following high-velocity collisions between disrupted bodies or fragments, or sputtering of fragments incident on to a pre-existing dust disc.
+This gas could enhance accretion rates in an undetected optically thin dust disc or itself be accreted directly on to the star.
+Gas has been observed for a handful of white dwarfs that generally have high accretion rates and large infrared excesses (Farihi 2016).
 However, gas could be present and not yet detected around some (all) white dwarfs, leading to higher accretion rates than from a pure dust disc.